chivandikwa/gatsby-casper/src/content/react-ts-standards.md

 - filter
 - reduce

-> ℹ Favor functional map, filter, reduce, forEach, some ect over collection mutation
+> ℹ Favor functional map, filter, reduce, forEach, some etc over collection mutation

 ✅ **DO** favor the use of absolute imports over relative imports.